-Michele Zurakowski (Executive Director), Adriana Riano (Program Manager), and Ricardo Garcia (Volunteer and Pantry Manager) review work within the Direct Hunger Relief program on a quarterly and an annual basis.
-For all areas, including Food Distribution, Home Delivery, Nutrition Education, and Social Services, we maintain a database to log the number of clients served.
+Michele Zurakowski (Executive Director), Adriana Riano (Program Manager), and Ricardo Garcia (Volunteer & Pantry Manager) review work within the Direct Hunger Relief program on a quarterly and an annual basis.
+For all areas, including Food Pantry, Home Delivery, Nutrition Education, and Social Services, we maintain a database to log the number of clients served.
 For some programs we also conduct qualitative surveys of clients to assess service impact (Home Delivery) or knowledge and understanding of food, nutrition, and health (Nutrition Education, Cooking Classes, Store Tours).
 We record the numbers of clients linked to public benefits.
-As mentioned earlier, we are updating the way we track the nutritional content of the food we provide through the SWAP system that takes a more global approach to nutrient content.
+As mentioned earlier, we track the nutritional content of the food we provide through the SWAP system that takes a more global approach to nutrient content.
 Thorough details of our evaluation metrics are included in the Outputs and Outcomes section of this narrative and also in the attached Logic Model.
 All management staff have participated in professional development trainings on Logic Models and Theory of Change.

-Importantly, our program staff and the Executive Director review both quantitative and qualitative information provided by clients to inform and shape future programs.
-For example, this year we asked shoppers for their requests for produce and purchased accordingly.
-In addition, based on participant input, we modified the format of the Cooking Classes to a 4-week model that highlighted the food preparation aspect and increased the number of Store Tours offered.
-We are currently in the process of convening a Program Assessment Committee comprised of 30%-50% program participants along with staff and Board members to help craft a more user-friendly approach to both assessment and program development.
+We fully recognize that client input is essential to truly measure impact, which is why our program staff and the Executive Director review both quantitative and qualitative information provided by participants to inform and shape future programs.
+In the past, this has resulted in adjustments to the produce purchased to better meet participants' needs, modifications to the format of the cooking classes to a 4-week model that highlighted the food preparation aspect and increased the number of Store Tours offered, and the introduction of a special blood-sugar management cooking class, among other examples.